Jiang0977/SQL-Batcher/README.md

    - Click "Save Connection" to save the connection

 4. Select databases for execution:
-   - Select a saved connection from the list
+   - Select one or more saved connections from the list
-   - Click "Refresh Databases" to load the database list
+   - Click "Refresh Databases" to load the database list for each connection
    - Check the databases you want to execute SQL on

 5. Execute SQL:
    - Enter your SQL statement in the editor
    - Click "Execute SQL" to run the statement on all selected databases
-   - View results in the results panel with success/failure status and execution time
+   - View detailed results in the results panel with success/failure status, execution time, and data

 ## Development